harmonydata/harmonydata.github.io/content/en/ces-d-vs-beck-anxiety-inventory.md

 title: CES-D vs Beck Anxiety Inventory
 ---

-## CES-D vs Beck Anxiety Inventory: A Comparative Approach with Harmony
+## Harmonising and comparing CES-D vs Beck Anxiety Inventory: A Comparative Approach with Harmony

 As mental health professionals and researchers, finding a useful and efficient footing for questionnaire harmonisation is crucial for accurate, comparative analysis.
 Harmony, the innovative, AI-powered software, is here to help in navigating this often complex process.